Kanishad2025/Club-management-portal/README.md

 # 📖 Overview

-The **Club Management Portal** is a full-stack web application developed to simplify the management of college clubs and student activities.
+The **Club Management Portal** is a full-stack web application designed to simplify the management of college clubs and student activities.

-The platform enables students to discover clubs, register for events, and stay updated with announcements, while coordinators and administrators can efficiently manage clubs, events, meetings, and user activities through dedicated dashboards.
+The system provides dedicated dashboards for **Students**, **Coordinators**, and **Administrators**, allowing efficient management of clubs, events, meetings, announcements, and registrations through an intuitive interface.

 ---